abakst/symmetry/symmetry.md

 -- | Sequence two processes
 seq :: Process a -> (a -> Process b) -> Process b

+-- | Spawn a process
+spawn :: Process a -> Process Pid

 -- | Loop forever
 forever :: Process a -> Process ()